Let’s get something out of the way right at the top before discussing who has the best burger in Pigeon Forge and the surrounding area.

 The best burger I have had in my life was after a college soccer match at Carson-Newman University, where a parent was selling concessions off a smoker.

-No cheese.
-No pickle.
-No Heinz 57.
+No cheese, no pickle and no Heinz 57.
 It was just meat that he’d marinated in a little Dale’s Seasoning on a bun.

 Still, not many people go burger hunting with such purity of essence in mind.